kennyue11/Generic-Typing-Game-Final/README.md

 # Game Play

--   Press on start to play the game.
+-   Press start to play game.
--   Input the words through keyboard to earn score.
+-   Input correct words through keyboard to raise score.
--   Don't do mistake, and your score multipier will increase.
+-   Multiplier will increase when no mistakes are made.
 -   Press escape to pause the game.